veritaserum27/Ground-Truth-Curation-App/docs/GroundTruthERD.md

 - `groundTruthId`: The primary key unique identifier for this ground truth definition
 - `userQuery`: The natural language user query or question
 - `validationStatus`: The validation status of this version of the ground truth definition
+- `category`: The general type of question this user query is

 ### Ground Truth Entry